The Best Surety Bond Companies for 2024

 Letters of credit perform a similar function.
 A letter of credit is an agreement between a customer (the same as a principal), a beneficiary (the same as an obligee), and an issuer, traditionally a bank.
 Under a letter of credit, the issuer promises to advance compensation for a claim to the obligee, but the bank customer is ultimately responsible for repaying the claim cost.

 Letters of credit differ from surety bonds in a couple of important ways that may make them less desirable to the business seeking out the LOC.
-The first is that a letter of credit requires a collateral deposit from the business in the amount of credit in the LOC, which the business cannot touch while the letter of credit is outstanding.
+The first is that a letter of credit requires a collateral deposit from the business in the amount of credit in the LOC, which the company cannot touch while the letter of credit is outstanding.
 This means that in contrast to surety bonds, which only require principals to pay a premium, a letter of credit limits the cash available to a business.
 The second difference is that unlike surety bonds, which allow the surety to evaluate the claim, banks must pay on the letter of credit regardless of whether the beneficiary has proven a breach of contract or some other harm.

 Types of Surety Bonds